tin-z/tin-z.github.io/_posts/2022-10-07-coccinelle.markdown

 <br />

- - The vulnerability is caused by not checking the size of user input before copying it to a "mbuffer" struct
+ - The vulnerability in the code is caused by a failure to check the size of user input before copying it to a "mbuffer" struct.

- - The mbuffer was returned from the call to `MCLGET` which returns a mbuff with fixed size of `MCLBYTES` bytes number
+ - The "mbuffer" is returned from the call to MCLGET, which returns a fixed-sized "mbuff" with a size of MCLBYTES bytes.

- - By comparing the source code before and after the patch being applied we noted that was added the compare
+ - After applying the patch, we compared the source code before and after and noted that a compare statement was added.

 ```
 ...